 10. You talked a lot about success’s and how to approach enterprise social media, but have you also experienced areas that didn’t work (well)?
 Have there been disappointments?

 The failures I’ve seen are more about message confusion than technology.
-I harp on the idea of permission, because in open, sharing, experimental, cultures, technology takes off.
+I harp on the idea of permission because in open, sharing, experimental, cultures, technology takes off.
 You have to understand yourself before you can introduce something that matches your organization’s profile.
-Organizations with trust issues, punishment cultures and other dysfunctions won’t be able to use enterprise social media very effectively (perhaps in pockets that have a more nurturing culture, but not universally).
-You have to remember that an open technology will not solve the problems of a closed, distrustful culture.
+Organizations with trust issues, punishment cultures, and other dysfunctions won’t be able to use enterprise social media very effectively (perhaps in pockets that have a more nurturing culture but not universally).
+You have to remember that open technology will not solve the problems of a closed, distrustful culture.
 Your money is better spent confronting your organizational issues than playing with technology.

 You also have to think about why you are putting the tool in place.
 If you are putting in place to generate serendipitous effects, then what I just described in the paragraph above is fundamental—with one caveat.
 Those organizations that aren’t as open may well be hyper-efficient, focused on process rather than discovery.
-Enterprise social media may still work, but you have to set the expectation that you are placing it into a industrial age setting, not a Serendipity Economy setting.
-That means you can look for practice sharing, quality control reporting and other linear, process oriented outcomes.
+Enterprise social media may still work, but you have to set the expectation that you are placing it into an industrial age setting, not a Serendipity Economy setting.
+That means you can look for practice sharing, quality control reporting, and other linear, process-oriented outcomes.
 Those aren’t wrong, they just serve a different purpose.
-So understanding your expectations and intent going in are crucial.
+So understanding your expectations and intent going in is crucial.

 11. With so many people communicating, collaborating and posting how do you weed through all the posts and find the items that are of real value without spending too much time?

 Hashtags can help focus, as well as particular people you want to read.
 Most businesses aren’t like Facebook.
 You don’t have to worry about thousands of people posting every move they make to the system.
-That said, learning has to be an enterprise priority and one that is given more than lip service.
-If you are asked to interact and learn, but never given time or permission, you are getting a clearer message from the priorities than from the rhetoric.
-Organizations need to deliver consistent messages, and those messages have to in turn, be meaningful to the business and to the individual.
+That said, learning has to be an enterprise priority and given more than lip service.
+If you are asked to interact and learn but never given time or permission, you get a clearer message from the priorities than from the rhetoric.
+Organizations need to deliver consistent messages, and those messages need to be meaningful to the business and the individual.

 12. Can you provide more specifics around how you suggest using the hashtags to “track results”?

 Hashtags are an alternative form of metadata.
-Just as you think about your MP3 collection being divided up into Country, Rock and Roll and R&B, think about the conversations getting metadata through a hashtag.
+Just as you think about your MP3 collection being divided into Country, Rock and Roll, and R&B, think about the conversations getting metadata through a hashtag.
 You can think of a hashtag as a category.
-To track results, you can assign a very specific hashtag to an idea (such as #processsave1) and then see how the discussion around that item evolves.
-It does depend, currently, on the people participating in the conversation to purposefully use a hashtag or topic to tag the conversation consistently.
-Over the course of time, you can use analytics to understand the flow of that conversation, and hopefully its resolution and implementation, even if those take place in other systems.
+To track results, you can assign a particular hashtag to an idea (such as #processsave1) and then see how the discussion around that item evolves.
+It depends on the people participating in the conversation to purposefully use a hashtag or topic to tag the conversation consistently.
+Over time, analytics will likely emerge that understand the flow of that conversation, and hopefully, its resolution and implementation, even if those take place in other systems.

 13. Beyond yammer, what examples of “other value” would you point to regarding “look beyond productivity and efficiency”?